PhanathEM/Calculator-Project/README.md

 ## 👨‍💻 Author

-Phanath EM
+Developed by Phanath EM

-Website Development Student

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is for educational and portfolio purposes.